Dropout as a Regularizer of Interaction Effects: Discussion and Implications

 \subsection{Setting Dropout Rate}

-The Dropout rate probably should be set according to the magnitude of the spurious pairwise interactions the un-regularized DNN is likely to learn.
-If the dataset is large or sufficient augmentation can be performed, lower rates of Dropout can be used or it can be omitted entirely\cite{hernandez2018deep}.

-\paragraph{Larger Dropout Rates in Deeper Layers} In addition, it is often suggested to use larger Dropout rates in deeper layers than in initial layers \cite{NIPS2013_5032}.
-This conventional wisdom is explained by the interaction view: initial layers are for representation learning which likely requires interactions between input features and low-level learned features, while deeper layers are less about representation learning and focus more on making predictions, something which probably depends more on summing evidence from multiple sources than on learning complex high-order interactions.
+The Dropout rate should be set according to the desired magnitude of the anti-interaction regularization effect.
+If the dataset is large or sufficient augmentation can be performed, lower rates of Dropout can be used or Dropout can be omitted entirely (e.g. the New York City BikeShare dataset discussed in Section~\ref{sec:experiments:optimal_rate}).
+In addition, it is often suggested to use larger Dropout rates in deeper layers than in initial layers \citep{NIPS2013_5032}.
+This wisdom can be explained from the interaction perspective: this regularization scheme encourages NNs to do representation learning, which may require learning interactions between input features such as pixels or words, in the initial layers, while encouraging deeper layers to focus more on summing evidence from multiple sources.

-\paragraph{Convolutional Nets} In CNNs, Dropout is typically used at lower rates than in fully-connected networks \cite{park2016analysis}.
-In convolutional nets, the convolutional architecture creates strong constraints that prevent arbitrary high-order interactions of distant input features from being learned, while promoting the formation of tight interactions among adjacent features.
-In other words, convolutional nets create a strong bias for or against different kinds of interaction effects via architecture and thus depend less on a mechanism like Dropout to regularize interactions.
+In CNNs, Dropout is typically used at lower rates than in fully-connected networks \citep{park2016analysis}.
+The convolutional architecture creates constraints that prevent arbitrary high-order interactions by restricting $N$ in ${N \choose k}$ to be a carefully selected set of local input features or hidden unit activations.
+Operators like max pooling further restrict the model's ability to learn complex interactions.
+In other words, convolutional nets create a strong architectural bias for or against different kinds of interaction effects and thus depend less on a mechanism like Dropout to blindly regularize interactions.

-\subsection{Explicitly modeling Interaction Effects}
+\subsection{Explicitly Modeling Interaction Effects}